beta382/Scripts/README.md

 Below are descriptions of the scripts included in this repository.

-###pull-all.ps1
+###fetch-all.ps1

 ####Overview

 This is super handy if you are using `git`(hub) to work on projects across multiple machines, where the project itself isn't on some networked drive.
-Normally, you work on projects on one machine, and when you get on the second machine, you have to pull all the changes from each and every repository, so that your local copies on that machine becomes up-to-date.
+Normally, you work on projects on one machine, and when you get on the second machine, you have to fetch all the changes from each and every repository, so that your local copies on that machine becomes up-to-date.
 No longer.

-With this, all you have to do is run `pull-all` from the parent directory of all of your repositories, and all your local repositories are updated.
-Assumes that `origin` is your remote, and `master` is your branch, obviously.
+With this, all you have to do is run `fetch-all` from the parent directory of all of your repositories, and all your local repositories are updated.

 ####Usage

 - You should be using [GitHub for Windows](http://windows.github.com/), and have `Windows PowerShell` set as your default shell.
-- Add `pull-all.ps1` to `C:\Users\You\AppData\Local\GitHub\PortableGit_xxx\bin`, where `xxx` is some hash.
+- Add `fetch-all.ps1` to `C:\Users\You\AppData\Local\GitHub\PortableGit_xxx\bin`, where `xxx` is some hash.
-- Open `Git Shell`, and run `pull-all`.
+- Open `Git Shell`, and run `fetch-all`.

 I'm sure you could configure this to run when you first open the shell, but I didn't look into it.

-###pull-all
+###fetch-all

 ####Overview

-This is exactly the same as `pull-all.ps1`, but for `sh`.
+This is exactly the same as `fetch-all.ps1`, but for `sh`.
 Should run fine on anything that has `sh` or `bash`.

 ####Usage